Bhaskar365/OPENXML_C-_DOC_EXCEL_PPT/README.md

 6.)
 Generate new blank excel

 7.)
-Create new cell and insert text in it
+Create new cell and insert text in that excel

 Use as required.